 The following proposed rules are currently under review by the division.
 The division must complete each review not later than the 90th day after the date the proposed rule was submitted to the division.

-- Texas Department of Motor Vehicles, Title 43 Texas Administrative Code §221.96.
-Public comments will be accepted through September 25, 2020.
+Texas State Board of Public Accountancy, Title 22 Texas Administrative Code §513.1.
+Public comments will be accepted through April 26, 2021.